SBilaal/goosebumps/README.md

 await Horror.init(frequency: Frequency(milliHertz: 2));
 ```

 By default, shaking the device will toggle the sound generation on or off.
-When the device is shook, it vibrates for one second to indicate that it is disabled and half a second to indicate that it is enabled.
+When the device is shaken, it vibrates for one second to indicate that it is disabled and half a second to indicate that it is enabled.

 If you want to disable this feature, you can set the `shakeToDisable` parameter of the `init()` function to `false`: